The Recombination Hypothesis: Critical reception

-"The Recombination Hypothesis'" received positive reviews from television commentators.
+"The Recombination Hypothesis'" received generally positive reviews from television commentators.
 R.L Shaffer of IGN gave the episode a "really good" review.
 The reviewer says the episode "knocked it out of the park" even though it started like "another attempt to tease the anxiety of the Penny/Leonard relationship" the final twist did show some growth in Leonard’s character that he must not over-think their relationship.
 Carla Day of TV Fanatic gave a positive review.
 Day noted that revisiting Leonard and Penny on the 100th episode was the best way to honor the history of the series.
 Though she was happy to see "Peonard or Lenny" back together, she felt that the other guys had the best lines with the "wood" jokes.
 Overall she found the show "brought us back to the origins of the comedy and what made us fall in love with these nerds and their gorgeous neighbor."
 The Editor Rating was 4.7 out of 5.0.